pnp/sp-dev-fx-webparts/samples/js-modern-calendar/README.md

 ## Summary

-This is a modern web part built on the GA version of the [SharePoint Framework](https://dev.office.com/sharepoint/docs/spfx/sharepoint-framework-overview) demonstrating how to build a custom web part with a calendar capabilities in it.
+This is a modern web part built using the [SharePoint Framework](https://dev.office.com/sharepoint/docs/spfx/sharepoint-framework-overview) demonstrating how to build a custom web part with a calendar capabilities in it.

 ![SS1](./assets/14c4333e-0121-11e7-9bf1-3117651222d3.png)
 ![SS2](./assets/14c3ec26-0121-11e7-8be8-65fbcca32b62.png)